 General.

 Subsidiary Agreements.
-Supplier shall permit INFOSYS to use, evaluate, and facilitate such use and evaluation of the Supplier Software, up to the number of employees or contractors of INFOSYS who INFOSYS permits to access and use the Supplier Software and related documentation.
-Nothing in this Agreement shall be construed as a commitment of INFOSYS to purchase or license the Supplier Software following a License, or, in case of Supplier, a grant of license by Supplier to INFOSYS to use the Supplier Software in production form, transfer of ownership or anything other than as expressly set forth in a separate agreement.
-INFOSYS will not use the Supplier Software for any purpose other than evaluating and testing such Supplier Software internally in connection with assessing whether INFOSYS desires to enter into (or facilitate end-client entry into) a commercial license agreement for the Supplier Software in connection with INFOSYS’ provision of Supplier Software to its end-client.
-This Agreement does not provide a commercial license and INFOSYS’s use of the Supplier Software after the period set forth in the License is subject to Supplier and INFOSYS’ end-client entering into and executing a separate commercial license agreement (“Subsidiary Agreement”).
+Unless, an Order Form is executed between Supplier and INFOSYS, nothing in this Agreement shall be construed as a commitment of INFOSYS to purchase or license the Supplier Platform following a License, or, in case of Supplier, a grant of license by Supplier to INFOSYS to use the Supplier Platform, transfer of ownership or anything other than as expressly set forth in a separate agreement.
+INFOSYS will not use the Supplier Platform for any purpose other than in connection with a commercial license agreement for the Supplier Platform in connection with INFOSYS’ provision of Supplier Platform to its end-client.
+This Agreement does not provide a license to use Supplier Platform after the period set forth in Order Form..

 Restricted Activities.
-Neither a License, nor the Supplier Software, involves, or shall involve: (i) the collection, storage, handling, backup, disposal, and/or access to confidential, proprietary and/or trade secret data of INFOSYS, including data of others (including, but not limited to, INFOSYS’ end-client data) that INFOSYS is obligated to protect, if any; (ii) connectivity to INFOSYS’s systems, applications, websites, networks, network elements, and other computing and information storage devices to which access is restricted and requires proper authorization and authentication; (iii) the development of any software to INFOSYS’s custom specifications for which INFOSYS has been or will be charged monies; or (iv) website hosting and development for INFOSYS.
+Neither a License, nor the Supplier Platform, involves, or shall involve: (i) connectivity to INFOSYS’s systems, applications, websites, networks, network elements, and other computing and information storage devices to which access is restricted and requires proper authorization and authentication; (ii) the development of any software to INFOSYS’s custom specifications for which INFOSYS has been or will be charged monies; or (iv) website hosting and development for INFOSYS.

-Grant of License to Supplier Software.
+Grant of License to Supplier Platform.

 Limited License.
-Title in and to the Supplier Software shall remain solely in Supplier, who grants INFOSYS and the Authorized Users a royalty free, non-exclusive, non-transferable, non-sublicensable, revocable license and right to use the Supplier Software in object code format solely for INFOSYS’s and the Authorized Users’ internal evaluation purposes and any other purposes in accordance with the provisions of this AgreementSubsidiary Agreement.
-The Software may not be used for commercial purposes or to develop applications.
-INFOSYS assumes exclusive responsibility for the compliance with the terms and conditions of this Agreement by Authorized Users.
+All rights title and interest in and to the Supplier Platform shall remain solely in Supplier, who grants INFOSYS , non-exclusive, non-transferable, non-sublicensable, revocable license and right to resell the Supplier Platform pursuant to applicable Order Form to INFOSYS end-client.
+The Software may not be used for any other purposes or to develop applications.
+INFOSYS assumes exclusive responsibility for the compliance with the terms and conditions of this Agreement and EULA by itself and its Authorized Users.
+Nothing herein shall give rise to any claims, liabilities or remedies by INFOSYS end-client against the Supplier.
+INFOSYS understands and acknowledges that these terms and the Order Form, forms an integral part of understanding between INFOSYS and Supplier, and Supplier reserves the right to suspend, terminate or bring a claim against the INFOSYS in the event of a violation of the terms contained in the Order Form, these terms or the EULA by INFOSYS end-client or INFOSYS.

 No Liens.
-INFOSYS shall not transfer, sublease, sell, mortgage, grant security interests in or otherwise encumber the Supplier Software.
+INFOSYS shall not transfer, sublease, sell, mortgage, grant security interests in or otherwise encumber the Supplier Platform.

 No Implied Licenses.
-Except as otherwise provided herein, the provision and evaluation of Supplier Software hereunder does not include or grant any rights or licenses, implied or otherwise, under any of Supplier’s patents, copyrights, trademarks, trade secrets or other proprietary rights covering such Supplier Software and/or systems which include the Supplier Software used separately, in combination, or in systems which are coupled to or connected to the Supplier Software.
-INFOSYS and Supplier hereby agree and acknowledge such licenses shall only be granted pursuant to the End User License Agreement.
+Except as otherwise specifically provided herein, no other rights or licenses are included or granted hereunder including any rights or licenses, implied or otherwise, under any of Supplier’s patents, copyrights, trademarks, trade secrets or other proprietary rights covering such Supplier Platform and/or systems which include the Supplier Platform used separately, in combination, or in systems which are coupled to or connected to the Supplier Platform.
+INFOSYS and Supplier hereby agree and acknowledge such licenses shall only be granted pursuant to the EULA.

 Delivery and Risk of Loss

 Delivery.
-Subject to availability, Supplier shall deliver the Supplier Software to INFOSYS or the Authorized Users, as applicable and as specified in the License Subsidiary Agreement.
+Subject to availability and in accordance with the terms of the Order Form, Supplier shall deliver the Supplier Platform to Infosys end-client.